 All students and employees are also required to follow the College’s COVID-19 health and safety protocols and policies, which include but are not limited to:

-- Vaccination: All employees and students must be fully vaccinated against COVID-19 and upload proof of vaccination in order to access College buildings or otherwise to participate in College-sponsored activities for the 2021-2022 academic year.
+- Vaccination: All employees and students are encouraged to be fully vaccinated against COVID-19 in order to access College buildings or to participate in College-sponsored activities for the 2023-2024 academic year.

 - Get vaccinated.

 - Try to stay 6 feet away from others (social distance).

 - Monitor your health daily.

 - Mask Wearing: Beginning on Monday, March 7, 2022, mask-wearing will no longer be required for SFC students and employees while on campus.

 Vaccinations will continue to be encouraged for all, except those with medical or religious exemptions, who must continue with required testing.